There are two types of fiscal policy, discretionary and automatic.

 Taxes can be raised or lowered to control or expand household spending, and AD.
 Income tax can be adjusted in a number of ways, such as by changing:

-The tax free allowance – all income earners are allowed to earn an amount of income before they start to pay tax.
-For example, the personal tax free allowance in the UK for 2014 was £10,000.
-Therefore, to stimulate demand, this could be increased to give households more disposable income.
+The tax free allowance (the standard personal allowance) – all income earners are allowed to earn an amount of income before they start to pay tax.
+For example, the personal tax free allowance in the UK for 2015/16 was £10,600.
+Therefore, to stimulate demand, this allowance could be increased to give households more disposable income.

-The basic tax rate - which in 2014 was 20%.
+The basic tax rate - which is 20%.
 Basic rate means the rate that affects most income earners.

 The number of tax bands – for example,